mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 again.
 Um, yeah.
 Yeah.
 I mean, there are similarities and there are differences right there.
 There's similarities in the sense that like they're open source projects.
 So there's the feature of like having a community around it.
-Or having users, um, I don't necessarily consider those to be the same.
+Or having users, um, I don't necessarily consider those to be the same, right?
-Right.
-You can have users of an open source project without having a community.
+You can have users of an open source project without having a community, right?
-Right.
 And you can have a community around an open source project that doesn't, uh, sort of like feed into your business.
-You have to think about that whole system as a whole system, as opposed to being like, Oh, we're just gonna throw some code up and get hub and like, Yeah, we're an opensource company now
+You have to think about that whole system as a whole system, as opposed to being like, Oh, we're just gonna throw some code up and get hub and like, Yeah, we're an open source company now

 **Michaela:** [00:06:00] community also ecosystem because somehow if I'm thinking about open source and I think about a guest fee or also what WordPress,